Skip to content

 The Best of Lovecraft’s Own Stories

 • Call of Cthulhu: If you were to only read one of his stories, this should be it.
 It’s his most famous work for a reason.
-It has all the classic elements to a great Lovecraft work; mystery, crazy dreams, journeys that end in madness, cults, Cyclopesn horror.
+It has all the classic elements to a great Lovecraft work; mystery, crazy dreams, journeys that end in madness, cults, Cyclopian horror.
 All bound within a multiply stranded narrative.
 A must read.
+H.P.Podcraft link.

-• The Colour Out of Space: I love this story for its depiction of something truly alien.
+• The Colour Out of Space: This was also what Lovecraft thought of as his best work and I love this story for its depiction of something truly alien.
 Often in fiction the aliens are just magnified human archetypes and are not really all that alien.
 No so here, the thing is so different from us it’s, well alien.
 And that is its horror.
 The story is also amazingly written and so a great read.
+H.P.Podcraft link.

 Best Lovecraft Collaboration

 • Call of Cthulhu (2005): What an amazing idea – make the film as if it has been made in Lovecraft’s time – as a silent classic.
-I love this film and the people who made it have done an amazing job of adapting his work, far better that filmmkaers with more expereince and money have done.
+I love this film and the people who made it (the HPLHS) have done an amazing job of adapting his work, far better that filmmakers with more experience and money have done.
 It just goes to show how far creativity and passion can go.

 • Cthulhu (2007): Based roughly on Shadow over Innsmouth, it is a good mix of classic Lovecraftian ideas and modern horror stuff.
 A good stab at Lovecraft on film, imho.